osama806/Library-Management-System/README.md

 ## Features

-1. Books
+1. Categories

--   Add new books to the library
+-   Add new categories to the library
+-   Retrieve details of a specific category or all categories with books related it
+-   Update category details
+-   Delete categories from the library

+2. Books

+-   Add new books to category
 -   Retrieve details of a specific book or all books
 -   Update book information
--   Delete books from the library
+-   Delete books from category
--   Search for books by author and available books (not borrowed)
+-   Search for books by category, author and available books (not borrowed)
 -   Get ratings average to each book

-2. Ratings
+3. Ratings

 -   Add new ratings to the books
 -   Retrieve details of a specific book or all books
 -   Update book information
 -   Delete books from the library

-3. Borrow Records
+4. Borrow Records

 -   Add new borrow records to the books
 -   Retrieve details of a specific borrow record or all borrow records